souravwalke/System-Design-HLD/Database/Appendix.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Analytical Databases** Analytical databases analyze large datasets and run complex queries.
 They focus on read-heavy workloads.

-**ETL (Extract, Transform, Load)** is the process of moving data from a transactional database (or any other source) to an analytical database for analysis.
+**ETL (Extract, Transform, Load)** is moving data from a transactional database (or any other source) to an analytical database for analysis.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Batch Processing** Batch processing is a method of processing large volumes of data in batches.
 Data is collected over time and processed all at once, often during off-peak hours.
 Tools used: Hadoop, Apache Spark.
 Typically used on top of a distributed file system.
 Useful in Data Warehousing, Payroll systems, etc.